ItsPrathameshGaikwad/CODSOFT/README.md

 # CODSOFT INTERNSHIP
-This repository contains tasks of my codsoft internship in Python Programming It contains Task No.-2,3,4
+This repository contains tasks of my codsoft internship in Python Programming, It contains Task No.-2,3,4